 PageIndex: Document Index System for Reasoning-Based RAG

 Frustrated with vector database retrieval accuracy for long professional documents?
-You need a reasoning-based native index for your RAG system.
+You need a reasoning-native index for your RAG system.

 What is PageIndex?

-PageIndex can transform lengthy documents into semantic tree structures, capturing the hierarchical organization of your document for agentic RAG.
+PageIndex can transform lengthy documents into semantic tree structures, capturing the hierarchical organization of your document for reasoning-based RAG.

 Hierarchical Tree Structure

-PageIndex creates a LLM-friendly "table of contents" structured for your document.
-This enables LLM agents to efficiently navigate and comprehend complex documents.
+PageIndex creates an LLM-friendly "table of contents" structured for your document, enabling LLM agents to efficiently navigate and comprehend complex documents.

 Node Summary with Precise Page Referencing